prvenka/sandbox-bus-app-relnote/template.md

 [!include[banner](includes/banner.md)]

 Describe your new feature, and then give an elevator pitch of the business value for it.
 Include high-value features that light up something exciting for our customers.
 This should be features that a customer needs to plan for...definitely larger than a hotfix or bug fix.
 This is information that you would previously have included in the roadmap.
-Indicate whether this is a regional feature in the title and description.

 If your feature has been designated as a key feature, complete this entire template.
-If it isn't a key feature, then only complete the **Business value** and **Describe the feature** sections.
+If it isn't, then only complete the **Business value**, **Describe the feature**, and **Status** sections.

-## Business value
+## Business value (Required)
-What are the top capabilities of this feature and what business problems does it solve?
+What are the top capabilities of this feature and what business problems does it solve.

 **Example**

-## Describe the feature
+## Describe the feature (Required)
-What scenarios does this support?
+What scenarios does this support.
 Include example scenario and screen shots.

 **Example**

-### Who uses this feature
+### Who uses this feature (Required)
-Indicate persona:  business user, IT Pro, citizen developer, developer, business analyst, admin
+Indicate persona:  end users, admins, customizers, citizen developers, developers, business analysts, IT Pro

 **Example**
 This feature is used by Retail xxx.
 You can use it without any additional set up work by an administrator.

-## Request access to this feature or give feedback about it
-Provide any links to sign up for a feature, and, if there is one, include an alias or link to relevant Yammer groups, or other community.

 ### License required
+List the license a customer must have to use this, if required beyond the basic license for your feature.

 ### Setup required (if any beyond standard product setup)